How to Care for Your PICC Line at Home

 Preventing infection

-• Flush the PICC as told.
-Tell your health care provider right away if the PICC is hard to flush or does not flush.
-Do not use force to flush the PICC.
+• Tell your provider right away if the PICC is hard to flush or won't flush.

-• Use clean and germ-free (sterile) supplies only.
-Keep the supplies in a dry place.
-Do not reuse needles, syringes, or any other supplies.
-Reusing supplies can lead to infection.
+• Do not reuse needles, syringes, or any other supplies.

 • Redness, swelling, or pain.